Thomas Temple Fountain

-Senator Thomas Temple presented the fountain to the city in 1899, for the use of horses, dogs and humans.
-The upper trough, which now is used as a flower planter during the summer months, provided water for horses, while dogs used a cast-iron bowl at the base of the fountain.
+Senator Thomas Temple presented the fountain to the city in 1899 to use horses, dogs and humans.
+The upper trough, now used as a flower planter during summer, provided water for horses, while dogs used a cast-iron bowl at the fountain's base.
 People drank from cups chained in the niches on either side of the structure.

 Senator Temple bought the fountain's cast-iron elements in Ottawa, and the granite was quarried and carved in New Brunswick.
-The stone came from a quarry on Spoon Island in the Saint John River near Hampstead and the firm of Tayte, Meating & Co. in Saint George built the fountain.
+The stone came from a quarry on Spoon Island in the Saint John River near Hampstead, and the firm of Tayte, Meating & Co. in Saint George built the fountain.